motorro/firebase-ai-chat/README.md

 worker function to handle all the tasks.
 The [ChatCommand](core/src/aichat/data/ChatCommand.ts) has all the required reference data to address the correct chat document and chat data state.

-As the AI run may involve several OpenAI calls which may fail at any intermediate call the possible retry run strategy seems unclear at the moment.
+As the AI run may involve several AI calls which may fail at any intermediate call the possible retry run strategy seems unclear at the moment.
 That is why the worker will set the `failed` state to chat on any error.
 If you want to restore the thread somehow - create the new chat and copy your messages manually.

 ### Using AI function tools
-OpenAI Assistant and Chat completion API has a powerful feature called [Function calling](https://platform.openai.com/docs/assistants/tools/function-calling).
+AI model APIs often have a powerful feature called [Function calling](https://platform.openai.com/docs/assistants/tools/function-calling).
 The use of functions is a bridge between your business logic and the AI.
 It may be used to retrieve some information from your domain, to alter some state that resides on your server or to limit the AI "hallucinations" when operating with your domain data.